North India: Historical

-The Indian Institute of Technology, National Institute of Technology and Indian Institute of Management have campuses in several cities of North India such as Delhi, Allahabad, Amritsar, Jammu, Kanpur, Jalandhar, Roorkee, Ropar, Rohtak, Varanasi, Lucknow and Kashipur.
-One of the first great universities in recorded history, the Nalanda University, is in the state of Bihar.
-There has been plans for revival of this ancient university, including an effort by a multinational consortium led by Singapore, China, India and Japan.

 Economy

-The economy of North India is predominantly agrarian, but is changing fast with rapid economic growth that has ranged above 8% annually.
-Several parts of North India have prospered as a consequence of the Green Revolution, including Punjab, Haryana and Western Uttar Pradesh, and have experienced both economic and social development.
+The economy of North India varies from agrarian in the northern plains to very industrialised in the National Capital Region.
+Northwest Indian plains have prospered as a consequence of the Green Revolution in Punjab, Haryana and western Uttar Pradesh, and have experienced both economic and social development.
 The eastern areas of East Uttar Pradesh, however, have lagged and the resulting disparity has contributed to a demand for separate statehood in West Uttar Pradesh (the Harit Pradesh movement).

-In 2004, the state with the highest GDP per capita in North India was Punjab followed by Haryana.
-Chandigarh has the highest per-capita State Domestic Product (SDP) of any Indian union territory.
-The National Capital Region of Delhi has emerged as an economic power house with rapid industrial growth along with adjoining areas of Uttar Pradesh, Haryana and Rajasthan.
+The major industrial regions in North India are the Gurugram-Delhi-Meerut Belt (NCR).
+North Indian state with highest GDP per capita in the Indian Union was Haryana in 2021.
+Other North Indian states which follow are Uttarakhand and Himachal Pradesh.
+Delhi has the highest per-capita State Domestic Product (SDP) of any Indian union territory.
+The National Capital Region of Delhi has emerged as an economic power house with rapid industrial growth.

-According to a 2009-10 report, a large number of unskilled and skilled workers have moved to southern India and other nations because of the unavailability of jobs locally.
+According to a 2009–10 report, a large number of unskilled and skilled workers have moved to southern India and other nations because of the unavailability of jobs locally.
 The technology boom that occurred in the past three decades in southern India has helped many Indians from the northern region to find jobs and live prosperous lives in southern cities.
 An analysis by Multidimensional Poverty Index creators reveals that acute poverty prevails in eight Indian states including the northern states of Rajasthan and Uttar Pradesh.

-Best Food Items
+Cuisine

+Popular dishes

 The best-known North-Indian food items are: